-We develop innovative, high-quality, proprietary nutritional supplements, topical and skin care products, and weight-management products that are sold through a global network-marketing system operating in the United States, Canada, Australia, the United Kingdom, Japan, New Zealand, the Republic of Korea, Taiwan, Denmark, and Germany.
+We develop innovative, high-quality, proprietary nutritional supplements, topical and skin care products, and weight-management products that are sold through a global network-marketing system operating in the United States, Canada, Australia, the United Kingdom, Japan, New Zealand, the Republic of Korea, Taiwan, Denmark, Germany and South Africa.
 New Zealand is serviced by our Australia office and Denmark and Germany are serviced by our United Kingdom office.
-Our Australia, Japan, and United Kingdom subsidiaries each operate as limited-risk service providers for Mannatech Swiss International, an entity organized and existing under the laws of Switzerland, which we refer to in this report as Mannatech Switzerland.
-Mannatech Switzerland owns all of the sales and inventories and accrues all commissions and cost of sales for New Zealand, Australia, the United Kingdom, Japan, and Germany.
-Mannatech Switzerland pays the limitedrisk service providers a management fee for processing and shipping orders in Australia, New Zealand, the United Kingdom, Japan, and Germany.
+Canada and South Africa are serviced by our United States office.
+Our Australia, Japan, and United Kingdom subsidiaries each operate as limited-risk service providers for Mannatech Switzerland, an entity organized and existing under the laws of Switzerland, which we refer to in this report as Mannatech Switzerland.
+Mannatech Switzerland owns all of the sales and inventories and accrues all commissions and cost of sales for New Zealand, Australia, the United Kingdom, Japan, Germany, and South Africa.
+Mannatech Switzerland pays the limited-risk service providers a management fee for processing and shipping orders in Australia, New Zealand, the United Kingdom, Japan, and Germany.

-We operate as a single business segment and primarily sell our products through a network of approximately 570,000 independent associates and members who have purchased our products or packs within the last 12 months, which we refer to as current independent associates and members.
-We operate as a seller of nutritional supplements through our network marketing distribution channels operating in ten different countries.
+We operate as a single business segment and primarily sell our products through a network of approximately 554,000 independent associates and members who have purchased our products or packs within the last 12 months, which we refer to as current independent associates and members.
+We operate as a seller of nutritional supplements through our network marketing distribution channels operating in eleven different countries.
 We review and analyze our net sales by geographical location and further analyze our net sales by packs and by products.
 Each of our subsidiaries sells the same types of products and possesses similar economic characteristics, such as selling prices and gross margins.

-Net sales decreased by 12.7% for the three months ended March 31, 2008, as compared to the same period in 2007.
-Our gross margin was approximately 39% of net sales.
+Net sales decreased by 22.3% and 17.7%, respectively, for the three and six months ended June 30, 2008, as compared to the same periods in 2007.
+Our gross margin was approximately 38% of net sales.